Table of Contents

 Ayurvedic Properties and Action of Agnimantha

-- Following is given Ayurvedic properties and action of Agnimantha on body.
+- Following is given Ayurvedic properties and action of Agnimantha on the body.

 - Rasa (Taste): Tikta/Bitter, Katu (pungent) kashaya/Astringent,